 Inductive Bible study shows Bible texts in their own context

 Last comes the application to one’s own life.
-Because that is the special thing about the Bible, that it always also carries an expectation and enables reflection.
+Because that is the special thing about the Bible, that it always carries an expectation and enables reflection.
 Paul’s word to Timothy applies here:

 “All Scripture is inspired by God (Gr. theopneustos – God-breathed) and profitable for instruction, for conviction, for reproof, for training in righteousness, that the man of God may be fully prepared, fully equipped for every good work.”